macshion/macshion/README.md

 ☀️ I'm focused on building products with JavaScript/Typescript, specifically React.

 I always try to keep myself updated with the latest trends in the web world.
-Sometimes I write technical things ✍️ at my [blog](http://blog.macshion.com/).
+Sometimes I write technical things ✍️

 <hr/>